 Just make sure to waterproof stuff because the nylon pack and zipper are not waterproof themselves.

-How to Choose the Best Kayak Seat for You
+How to Choose the Best Kayak Seat

 Can you improve the seat that’s already in your boat?
 It’s hard to make improvements that look good and perform well over the long term.